g40/mcpp/README.md

 # mcpp

-VS2012 port of the mcpp C pre-processor (http://mcpp.sourceforge.net)
+Visual Studio 2012 port of the mcpp C and C++ pre-processor (http://mcpp.sourceforge.net)

 Used for gcc style dependency generation on Windows.